awi-response/garmin_fpl/README.md

 For the GTN750 to be able to read prepared flightplans, they must fulfil certain (format) requirements:
 - stored as .gfp (Garmin flightplan)
-- coordinates must be in DMM format
+- coordinates must be in DDM format
 - Syntax is the following:
   FPN/RI:F:N67302W133469:F:N67261W133470:F:N67260W133449:F:N67302W133448
   - always start with 'FPN/RI'